PSHE - Subjects - Montpelier High School

 PSHE

-PERSONAL, SOCIAL, HEALTH AND ECONOMIC EDUCATION AT MONTPELIER HIGH SCHOOL
+PERSONAL, SOCIAL, HEALTH AND ECONOMIC EDUCATION - CURRICULUM INTENT

 How will parents/carers be kept informed about the PSHE Curriculum?